rhkdck1/RmcCoin/doc/init.md

 ### macOS

-Copy org.bitcoin.microd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.microd.plist`.
+Copy org.microbitcoin.microd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.microbitcoin.microd.plist`.

 This Launch Agent will cause microd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run microd as the current user.
-You will need to modify org.bitcoin.microd.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.microbitcoin.microd.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.

 Auto-respawn